shushen/dpdk-ovs/docs/06_Known_Issues.md

 ## Intel® DPDK vSwitch

+* To view a list of known bugs, or log a new one, please visit the [Issues][ovdk-issues] section of the Intel® DPDK vSwitch GitHub page.

 * This release supports Intel® DPDK v1.7.0 only.
 Intel® DPDK v1.6.0 is no longer supported.

 * Intel® Virtualization Technology for Directed I/O (Intel® VT-d) should be disabled in the BIOS settings, unless PCI passthrough is required, in which case the following options should be added to the kernel boot parameters: